VivekSalve2004/CodeNimbus/README.md

 Clone the repository:
    git clone [https://github.com/VivekSalve2004/CodeNimbus.git](https://github.com/VivekSalve2004/CodeNimbus.git)

-Open index.html in any modern web browser to view the project.
+Open index.html in any modern web browser to view the project (Use live server).

 C Program:
 Ensure you have a C compiler (like GCC) installed.